 Expensive Moving-Coil Headphones Example

-The Focal Utopia (link to compare prices on B&H Photo/Video and Amazon) is a pair of moving-coil dynamic headphones with an open-back design that runs about $4000 USD.
+The Focal Utopia (link to check the price at B&H Photo/Video) is a pair of moving-coil dynamic headphones with an open-back design that runs about $4000 USD.

 Focal is featured in the following My New Microphone articles: